gdtk-uq/gdtk/README.md

 a postgraduate student or academic colleague wanting to simulate gas flows as part of their study.

-## Documentation
+### Documentation
-Although there's not much documentation currently available for this D-language collection, the user guides from the [CFCFD](http://cfcfd.mechmining.uq.edu.au) project will give some idea of the use of this new code.
+Although there's not much documentation currently available for this D-language code collection, the user guides from the [CFCFD](http://cfcfd.mechmining.uq.edu.au) project will give some idea of the use of this new code.
 In particular,
 the [Eilmer3 User Guide](http://cfcfd.mechmining.uq.edu.au/pdf/eilmer3-user-guide.pdf)
-and [Theory Book](http://cfcfd.mechmining.uq.edu.au/pdf/eilmer3-theory-book.pdf),
-will the previous version of the code is built and how to use it.
+shows how to use the previous C++/Python code and [Theory Book](http://cfcfd.mechmining.uq.edu.au/pdf/eilmer3-theory-book.pdf), describes how it was built.

 For those brave souls prepared to dive into the use and extension of the code, there are examples provided as well as the source code itself.